saltzmanjoelh/aws-deploy-kit/README.md

 * Build the `aws-deploy` target.
 * Copy to `/usr/local/bin` or similar.
 * Run it with the path to your project directory. `aws-deploy -d /path/to/project`.

+TODO:
+* Building without dockerfile should use specific image
+* Automatically skip building itself.
+* Ask to create the Lambda if it doesn't exist.
+* Allow executing a custom command like `aws sam-deploy`
+* Add a readme for the cli args